Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

-You will most likly be well over the 50 byte limit.
+Your code will most likly be well over the 50 byte limit.
 The file size can be reduced by:

-- Tip: While making adjustment use watch to see how the changes affect the size of the ELF file, and to ensure that you can still print the flag.

-        ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

 - Clear registers with "xor eax, eax" instead of "mov eax, 0"